Alimony Attorney in Rochester, NY

 Getting the proper legal representation is critical during this process.
 With our help, you can agree with your spouse or provide the courts with the necessary evidence so the judge can make a fair and sound decision.

-Schedule a free consultation with our firm today to learn more about how we can represent your needs in the proceedings.
+Schedule a confidential consultation with our firm today to learn more about how we can represent your needs in the proceedings.

 What Are The Types of Alimony in New York?